 To increase the success of corporate initiatives, Business Architects have gained in importance within their organization to properly align all senior stakeholders in executing the business vision.
 Business Architecture reveals how an organization is structured and can clearly demonstrate how elements such as capabilities, processes, strategy, objectives, organization and information all fit together.
 The relationships among these elements dictate and specify what the organization does, and what senior stakeholders need to do to meet the organization’s common goals.As shown in the Figure at the right of this paragraph, the business architecture discipline is involved in the strategic, marketing and operational planning of any new corporate initiative.
 Each business architecture initiative then needs to be delivered and executed by enterprise architects, program managers, portfolio managers, project managers, solutions architects, solutions software developers and of course business analysts according to plans coming from corporate executives.

 This is why Business Architecture serves to properly align the organization within all its business units.
 Business Architecture reveals how an organization is structured and can clearly demonstrate how elements such as capabilities, processes, organization and information fit together.

 The IRIS Business Architect software makes it easy for Business Architects to deliver to all senior stakeholders a reusable set of assets – in a commonly understood language – that enables your company to quickly assess and make strategic or operational changes.

-With IRIS Business Architects, Business Architects can now ensure successful strategy translation by enabling the key stakeholders of their company to visualize the end-state of their company’s business strategy before the plan is implemented delivering the following:
+With IRIS Business Architect, Business Architects can now ensure successful strategy translation by enabling the key stakeholders of their company to visualize the end-state of their company’s business strategies before the plan is implemented delivering the following:

-- focused and aligned strategy for all its business units,
+- focused and aligned strategies for all its business units,

 - improved decision making by lowering risk,